-Thus, we conduct a large-scale cluster-randomized field experiment to contribute to this literature by examining the treatment effects of alternative approaches to financial education.
-The financial education treatments contrast an active learning approach with a traditional lecturing approach, while teachers, content, and intensity of training are kept constant.
+Thus, we conduct a large-scale cluster-randomized field experiment to contribute to this recent literature by examining the treatment effects of alternative approaches to financial education.
+The financial education treatments contrast an active learning approach with a traditional lecturing approach while teachers, content, and intensity of training are kept constant.
 The randomized field-experiment is conducted in rural Western Uganda with 1,291 market vendors.
+Two results emerge:

-Two results emerge: First, and our main finding, is that the group allocated to the active learning program experiences a significant increase in four out of six outcome-domains, each captured by an index.
-The strongest impacts occur in the savings and investment domains: total savings increase by 21 percent relative to the control group, with active learning having a direct effect on investments into the own business and business formalization.
-In addition, there are weaker, but still marginally significant, effects on financial literacy test-scores and an index of debt-related behavior.
-Thus, this approach generates larger treatment-effects than the insignificant, positive treatment effects realized by traditional lecturing.
+First, and this is our main finding, the group allocated to the active learning program experiences a significant increase in four out of six outcome families, each captured by an index.
+The strongest impacts occur in the savings and investment domains: total savings increase by 28 percent relative to the control group, and, active learning has a direct effect on investments into the own business and business formalization.
+Additionally, there are weaker but still marginally significant effects on a measure of financial literacy and an index of debt-related behavior.
+Thus, this approach generates larger treatment-effects than the precisely estimated insignificant positive treatment effects realized by traditional lecturing.
 Differential treatment effects, however, can only be confirmed for outcomes in the savings domain.